 BREAKING NEWS: 6 hours before the GST/HST holiday is set to begin, CFIB confirms with government that it is NOT mandatory for businesses to participate: "This measure is now law.
 We expect businesses to comply with the new rules, but we don’t intend to chase after small businesses that may struggle to implement the measure in time.
 There remain pathways for businesses and all Canadians to obtain their GST relief on qualifying goods through the CRA.

-Here’s what business owners need to know
+Here’s what business owners needed to know:

 Key items exempted from GST: